adventiumlabs/vision-impaired-printing/README.md

 # Summary

+There are limited tools available to allow vision-impaired people to interpret graphical information like presentation charts, schematics, or electrical diagrams.
+The popularity and low-cost of 3d printers makes printing tactile representations of graphical information possible at a reasonable cost.

-This tool chain uses Open Computer Vision (OpenCV) to extract contours from input images and generate 3d models.
+This tool chain uses Open Computer Vision (OpenCV) to extract contours from input bitmap images and generate 3d models for a 3d printer.

+# Workflow

+This is a brief summary of the workflow.
+See the wiki for more detail.

+1. Create content.
+Diagrams need to be on a white background.
+1. Convert text in your diagram to braille using a tool like Inkscape.
+1. Create a bitmap image of your diagram (PNG preferred).
+1. Run bitmap-to-scad ```bitmap-to-scad.sh -i example.png``` to generate a .scad file.
+1. Use OpenSCAD to create a .stl file.
+1. Use a 3d printer configuration tool like Ultimaker Cura to create a printer-specific model (e.g., gcode file)
+1. Print your diagram!

 # Installation

+## Install Prerequisities

-This uses:
+This toolchain uses:
 - Python3
 - OpenCV

-@tsmith installed via
+Install these via

 ```
 pip3 install opencv-python
 pip3 install matplotlib
 ```

-You may also have to install scikit-python

-# Using with SimScape

-I find that 24pt Courier New works best for generating Braille with Inkscape.

-1. Select all items in SimScape model
-1. Right Click -> Format -> Font Style for Selection...
-1. Courier New, 24pt
-1. Export the image as SVG via the Matlab shell
-   1. For a project called `symbols.slx`
-   1. `>> print('-ssymbols','-dsvg','symbols.svg')`
-1. Open the image in InkScape
-1. Extensions -> Text -> Convert to Braille
-1. Export to PNG at 600dpi
+## Install

+1. Put this directory somewhere on your computer, such as ```/usr/local/bin```
+1. Add the install directory to your path by adding the following to your ~/.bash_profile ```export PATH="/usr/local/bin/vision-impaired-printing:$PATH"```

 Copyright 2022 Adventium Labs
 Licensed under the Apache License, Version 2.0 (the "License");